illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 ### Non-Presenting Team's weekly role

-Each non-presenting team must prepare and additional one review, short answer question, per chapter covered and submit them to Blackboard by the Friday prior to the weeks presentation so that the team and the instructor have a chance to cover the material during the Monday presentation.
+Each non-presenting team must prepare and additional two short answer review questions, per chapter covered and submit them to Canvas by the Friday prior to the weeks presentation so that the team and the instructor have a chance to cover the material during the Monday presentation.

 ### Submitted Questions

-All submitted questions will become part of a pool for the final exam
+All submitted questions will become part of a pool for the midterm and final exam

 ### Project Deliverables

-Submit which ever notes / presentation platform you have prepared and a second copy with the detailed answers provided to BlackBoard the Thursday by 5:00 PM, so I have time to give you feedback before your Monday's presentation.
-Then we will meet as a team on Friday morning - [you can book an appointment](https://outlook.office.com/bookwithme/user/c0947acc2b7040bbab5c8c289e3d4a83@iit.edu?anonymous&ep=plink "Instructor Booking App") -- Note only one team member has to book a time.
+Submit whichever notes / presentation platform you have prepared and a second copy with the detailed answers provided to Canvas the Thursday by 5:00 PM, so I have time to give you feedback before your Monday's presentation.
+Then we will meet as a team on Friday morning, we will most likely need 1.5 hours.[You can book an appointment](https://outlook.office.com/bookwithme/user/c0947acc2b7040bbab5c8c289e3d4a83@iit.edu?anonymous&ep=plink "Instructor Booking App") -- Note only one team member has to book a time.

 Presenting team will be a group submission and only one submission is needed per team.